ronghao233/people-reid/README.md

 The whole process of using colab to train Person_reID
 =====
-## 1,Create a colab notebook on Google Cloud Disk
+## 1,Create a colab notebook on Google Drive
-First associate Google Cloud Disk with colab
+If this is your first time associating Google Drive with colab :
 Click New -> More -> Connect more apps, find Google Colaboratory, and connect.

 Create a new colab notebook
 Click New -> More ->Google Colaboratory
 ## 2. Use free GPU